VILLASframework/documentation/docs/node/nodes/webrtc.md

 A publicly reachable signaling server is required.
 [RWTH-ACS](https://www.acs.eonerc.rwth-aachen.de) operates such a signaling server at `wss://ws-signal.villas.k8s.eonerc.rwth-aachen.de` which is used by default.

+You can use your own signaling server by using the code here: https://git.rwth-aachen.de/acs/public/villas/webrtc-signaling

 ## Implementation

 The source code of the node-type is available here: